I’m on Instagram

-Hello, I’m Betsy Streeter – I’m from the East Bay in the San Francisco Bay Area, California.
+Oh hello!
+I’m an artist and a native of the East Bay in the San Francisco Bay Area, California, USA.

-I grew up in the East Bay of San Francisco, California, USA, rooting for the Raiders and the A’s and Ray Guy and Kenny Stabler and Hendu and Dave Stewart and Jim Plunkett and the San Jose Earthquakes (and for a while the Stompers) and World Team Tennis.
-I was (am!) a huge fan of Martina Navratilova, David Bowie, and Jacques Cousteau and Carl Sagan.
-I needed to run around a lot, so I played all the sports.
-I had Bjorn Borg and Pelé posters on my wall and watched Cosmos and The Muppet Show and a lot of MTV.
+I am an East Bay baby – I grew up rooting for the Raiders and the A’s and Ray Guy and Kenny Stabler and Hendu and Dave Stewart and Jim Plunkett and the San Jose Earthquakes (and for a while the Stompers) and World Team Tennis.
+I was and am a huge fan of Martina Navratilova, David Bowie, and Jacques Cousteau and Carl Sagan.
+I was a kid who needed to run around a lot so I played all the sports.
+I had Bjorn Borg and Pelé posters on my walls and watched Cosmos and The Muppet Show and a lot of MTV.

 My hometown was/is the semi-rural site of a national laboratory, so the adults around were chemists or biologists and sometimes rocket scientists – and/or, ranchers or vintners.
 They were musicians and photographers and artists as well.
 Scientists do a lot of art and vice versa.